DarrenDanielDay/func-di/README.md

   return {
     bar: serviceA.foo().toFixed(2),
   };
+},
+// To define how to dispose the dependency instance and release resources, you can pass an optional function.
+(instance) => {
+  console.log('dispose instance of ServiceB:', instance.bar);
 });
 // Inject container itself as parameter of factory function: const serviceBImpl2 = dependencyB.implementAs(function (ioc) {